Contents

 Many designers believe that crosstalk results from parallel lines on the same layer.
 But, it can also occur in adjacent lines on different layers.

 Moreover, controlling or preventing crosstalk can be tricky, mainly when it stays undetected.
-And if you don’t deal with it at the initial stage of your designs, it would downgrade your PCB’s functionality.
+And if you don’t deal with it at the initial stage of your designs, it will downgrade your PCB’s functionality.

 How does Crosstalk Happen on a PCB?